 To sum up, jar packaging isn’t always “bad.”

-If it's just a basic, bland moisturizer, you don't have too much to worry about—as long as it has stable ingredients and a preservative system, and you're not dipping your fingers into the jar and use an applicator instead, even better.
+If it’s just a basic moisturizer, balm or eye cream, then you don’t have too much to worry about—as long as it has stable ingredients and (if water-based) a preservative system.
+If you can avoid dipping your fingers into the jar and use an applicator instead, even better.

 However, if you’re getting into actives like retinol or vitamin C, it’s best to avoid formulations that come in jars.
 Products with more protective airless packaging will have a much better chance at remaining stable and effective, giving you the results that you want.

 No matter which ingredients and packaging you end up choosing, don’t hang onto your products forever.
 Any creams older than one year should probably be tossed, and your most active products should be used up even faster, before they lose potency.